pdjr-beatrice/log/README.md

 ## Finalising the installation

-An install from the repository includes this simple configuration file `/usr/local/etc/log.cfg`:
+An install from the repository includes the following specimen configuration file ,`/usr/local/etc/log.cfg`, which serves only to log the vessel position.

 ```none
 [INIT]